ClickHouse/ClickHouse/docs/en/development/developer_instruction.md

 Check the version of gcc: `gcc --version`.
 If it is below 9, then follow the instruction here: https://clickhouse.yandex/docs/en/development/build/#install-gcc-9.

-To install GCC on Mac OS X run: `brew install gcc`.
+Mac OS X build is supported only for Clang.
+Just run `brew install llvm`

 If you decide to use Clang, you can also install `libc++` and `lld`, if you know what it is.
 Using `ccache` is also recommended.